jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
 Even though there's a new storm every few months.

-As a result, long-time and loyal customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.
+As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
+During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally.
+But insists on paying claims with paper checks sent via snail mail.

-It sucked trying to explain the nonsense.
+It sucked, trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no levers of power to wield.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Isn't this what it feels like waiting on hold?
-And the customers are the ones paying the bills.
-To hold the levers of power again, we'll need to build our own tools.
+_Isn't this what it feels like being bounced around a company telephone switch-board trying to find someone to help you?
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 There is no good reason why my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.